 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Chartered Institute of Management Accountants (CIMA), headquartered in Great Britain, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with their operations.
-As CIMA does not inherit emissions data from a parent organization, all information regarding their climate commitments remains unspecified.
-Without concrete emissions data or reduction initiatives, it is challenging to assess their environmental impact or commitments to sustainability.
-In the context of the broader industry, many organisations are increasingly adopting science-based targets and committing to net-zero emissions, highlighting the importance of transparency and accountability in climate action.
-CIMA's current lack of reported data may suggest an opportunity for future engagement in climate initiatives and emissions reporting.
+The Chartered Institute of Management Accountants (CIMA), headquartered in Great Britain, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
+CIMA has not inherited any emissions data from a parent or related organisation, and there are no initiatives such as SBTi or CDP targets reported.
+As a result, the organisation's climate commitments and strategies remain unspecified.
+In the context of the broader industry, many organisations are increasingly focusing on carbon neutrality and sustainability, but CIMA's current stance on these matters is unclear due to the lack of available data.